-Having a badly planned kitchen can make the cooking feel like a chore, and it can be so bad that you avoid cooking altogether.
-In order to help you find your inner chef, we put together a quick guide for improving the functionality of your kitchen.
+A poorly planned kitchen can make the cooking feel like a chore, and it can be so bad that you avoid cooking altogether.
+In order to help you discover (or rediscover) your inner chef, we put together a quick guide for improving the functionality of your kitchen.

 Most issues with kitchen functionality stem from bad planning.
 This could translate as insufficient storage, not enough countertop space, or issues with the flow of traffic.
 In addition, the layout of your kitchen will play a large role in how easy it is to navigate and work in your kitchen.
 Some of these issues require major renovation.